 Favorite quote from the author:

-When Donald Trump became president of the United States, many Americans wondered something they hadn’t before: Could our democracy be in danger?
+When Donald Trump became president of the United States, many Americans wondered: Could our democracy be in danger?
 For two Harvard professors who have studied the breakdown of democracies across the world, the answer was a resounding yes.

-Steven Levitsky and Daniel Ziblatt open our eyes to what really happens when a democratic system falls in their book How Democracies Die.
-You might think that democracy ends in some big coup or revolution but the truth in today’s world is quite the opposite.
+Steven Levitsky and Daniel Ziblatt open our eyes to what happens when a democratic system falls in How Democracies Die.
+You might think that democracy ends in some big coup or revolution, but the truth in today’s world is quite the opposite.
 They end with a slow, steady weakening of institutions and a gradual shift in political norms.

-They believe Donald Trump’s election is a symptom of a political system heading in the wrong direction.
+The authors believe Donald Trump’s election is a symptom of a political system heading in the wrong direction.
 And if we’re not careful, we could see the end of our prized democracy.
-They show the startling parallels between the US and other failed democracies and offer some solutions to avoid disaster hopefully.
+They show the startling parallels between the US and other failed democracies and offer some solutions to avoid disaster.

 - A democracy needs solid gatekeepers to protect it.